English Deutsch

 About Saga Musix.

 I play the piano since I was 6 but I've never composed anything "big" until I was 12.
 When I started programming in 2002, my "career" as a musician began - First on the PC speaker, then on the infamous OPL ("AdLib") chip - I used the FM Tracker by Davey W Taylor.
 One year later - in 2003 - I programmed my very first MIDI tools.
-The music that could be made with this program was simple - it was "programmed".
-After developing these tools, I programmed my first simple MIDI tracker.
-During spring 2004, while originally searching for Scream Tracker 3, I discovered ModPlug Tracker on the web.
+The music that could be made with this program was simple - it was literally programmed.
+After developing these tools, I programmed my first simple MIDI tracker (taking a lot of inspiration from the aforementioned FM Tracker).
+In March 2004, while originally searching for Scream Tracker 3, I discovered ModPlug Tracker on the web.
 That was the real beginning of Saga Musix, as ModPlug finally allowed me to really make use of my musical creativity.

-When I was actively developing freeware compuer games in my spare time, I also wrote the music for these.
+When I was actively developing freeware computer games in my spare time, I also wrote most of the music for these.
 You can find them on the Saga-Games website (German only at the moment).
 Sometimes I also contribute music to demoscene demos.

 As indicated before, I am an active member of the demoscene.
 Besides writing music for the scene, I'm also occupied at several demoscene websites like The Mod Archive and Demozoo as a crew member.
 Furthermore, I'm helping in the development of the tracker of my choice, OpenMPT.